melbuddhi/dsa/README.md

 This folder contains problems I have solved while learning DSA.

-Clone this on PyCharm:
+* Clone this on PyCharm using these steps:
     1. Create project using VSC
-2. In URL pase this link 'https://github.com/melbuddhi/dsa.git'
+    2. For URL paste this link 'https://github.com/melbuddhi/dsa.git'

-Run using local interpreter
+* For recent files, I have added time package to calculate the execution time